 7 Stealing Komodo Dragons

 In case you’ve never seen it in a viral animal video on the Internet, the Komodo dragon is the largest lizard species on the planet.
 It’s native to just a handful of Indonesian islands, though, and thank God for that.
-It looks like the living embodiment of death, and a bunch of them is certainly not something you’d want to run into on a casual hike.
+It looks like the living embodiment of death, and a bunch of them is certainly not something you’d want to run across on a casual hike.
 You probably wouldn’t willingly go near one if you had a choice, and even then, you’d keep your distance because just look at those things.
-And yet, some people aren’t just willingly going near them; they’re also stealing them.
+And yet, some people aren’t just willingly going near them—they’re also stealing them.

-Komodo dragon theft has turned into a big enough problem for authorities to completely ban tourists from the island of Komodo starting in January 2020.
+Komodo dragon theft has turned into a big enough problem for authorities to completely ban tourists from Komodo island starting in January 2020.
 An end date for the ban has not been set.
-Even so, why would someone would steal a Komodo dragon?
+Even so, why would someone steal a Komodo dragon?
 Not only are they dangerous, but they don’t have pretty fur to be sold or anything else of use other than the look of pure, cold death in their eyes.
 Some people think that they must be useful in traditional Eastern medicine, which may be why each one of them goes for $35,000 and above.
 We just hope that’s the case and that no one’s actually keeping them as pets.

 5 Serial Cat Shaver

-There are many serious crime stories that start off with a pet like a cat, though this is definitely not one of them, even though cats are definitely involved.
+Many serious crime stories start with a pet like a cat, though this is definitely not one of them, even though cats are definitely involved.
 In a town in England, it was reported in January 2016 that someone was accosting cats and shaving fur off them, even though we can’t think of any conceivable reason as to why anyone would do that.
 Two cats were found with big patches of missing fur, as though someone had a trimmer, wanted to do something with it, but wasn’t very good at it.
 The cats were understandably left shaken by the whole ordeal.

 The cats weren’t hurt in any other way, suggesting that the shaving may have been the ultimate goal.
 The questionable motives of the assailant(s) aside, it wasn’t the first time someone had shaved a neighborhood cat.
-The locals remember another case around a year before this one, when a different cat was found to have been mysteriously shaved in a similar manner.
+The locals remember another case around a year before this one when a different cat was found to have been mysteriously shaved in a similar manner.
 Whoever the serial cat shaver might be, we sure hope they get caught soon so that we can at least understand their motives a bit better.

 4 Wine Terrorism